Hurricane Preparedness Plans for Businesses

 Carry Adequate Insurance

 After a major storm damages or destroys your business, the last thing you need is to find out you’re not covered for the recovery.
 Don’t make the potentially costly mistake of thinking your commercial property policy will fully cover the damage.
 Commercial property insurance policies generally exclude coverage for damage caused by hurricanes, earthquakes, or flooding unless they have the appropriate riders.
-Work closely with your insurance agent to assess your specific hurricane risks and assure you have adequate coverage.
+Work closely with your insurance agent to assess your specific hurricane risks and ensure you have adequate coverage.
 There are several types of insurance you’ll need to consider to be fully covered for a hurricane loss, including:

 amtrust protects your small business banner